3rd3ye/3rd3YE.github.io/content/contact.md

 You can find me on GitHub: https://github.com/3rd3ye

-Feel free to coonect on linkedin: https://www.linkedin.com/in/3rd3ye/
+Feel free to connect on linkedin: https://www.linkedin.com/in/3rd3ye/